damonitor/damo/USAGE.md

 ### `damo report raw`

-`damo report raw` will be deprecated by 2025-01-27, in favor of [`damo report access --raw_form`](#damo-report-access-raw-form).  `damo report access --raw_form` can replace all usages of `damo report raw'.
+`damo report heats` is deprecated in favor of [`damo report access --raw_form`](#damo-report-access), which can can replace all usages of `damo report raw'.
 Please refer to [FEATURES_DEPRECATION_SCHEDULE.md](FEATURES_DEPRECATION_SCHEDULE.md) file for more details.

-`raw` sub-subcommand directly transforms the recorded access monitoring results into a human-readable text.
-Unlike 'damo report access', this report type doesn't support self snapshot of DAMON's monitoring results, as of this writing.
-Users should provide 'damo record'-generated files as data source using `--input` option.
-It is `damon.data` by default.
-For example:

-    $ damo report raw
-    base_time_absolute: 8 m 59.809 s

-    monitoring_start:                0 ns
-    monitoring_end:            104.599 ms
-    monitoring_duration:       104.599 ms
-    target_id: 18446623438842320000
-    nr_regions: 3
-    563ebaa00000-563ebc99e000(  31.617 MiB):        1
-    7f938d7e1000-7f938ddfc000(   6.105 MiB):        0
-    7fff66b0a000-7fff66bb2000( 672.000 KiB):        0

-    monitoring_start:          104.599 ms
-    monitoring_end:            208.590 ms
-    monitoring_duration:       103.991 ms
-    target_id: 18446623438842320000
-    nr_regions: 4
-    563ebaa00000-563ebc99e000(  31.617 MiB):        1
-    7f938d7e1000-7f938d9b5000(   1.828 MiB):        0
-    7f938d9b5000-7f938ddfc000(   4.277 MiB):        0
-    7fff66b0a000-7fff66bb2000( 672.000 KiB):        5

-The first line shows the recording started timestamp (`base_time_absolute`).
-Records of data access patterns follow.
-Each record is separated by a blank line.
-Each record first specifies when the record started (`monitoring_start`) and ended (`monitoring_end`) relative to the start time, the duration for the recording (`monitoring_duration`).
-Recorded data access patterns of each target follow.
-Each data access pattern for each task shows the target's id (``target_id``) and a number of monitored address regions in this access pattern (``nr_regions``) first.
-After that, each line shows the start/end address, size, and the number of observed accesses of each region.
+This section will be removed by 2025-03-09.

 Miscellaneous Helper Commands
 =============================